Home → About

 PURSUE by creating an educational pathway to a post-secondary degree, license, or certificate so they may find a career that matches their strengths and interests.

-- LEAP focuses on each student’s needs – there is no “one size fits all” to student success
+- Personalized – Focus on each student’s needs potential and choices– there is no one size fits all to student success.

-- LEAP welcomes all students regardless of ethnicity, gender, GPA or residence
+- Inclusive – Welcome all students regardless of ethnicity, gender, GPA or residence.

-- LEAP assures that each student has a caring adult in his/her life
+- Supportive – Assure each student has caring and supportive adults in his/her life.

 |2002 – 2013||2004 – Present||LEAP Incorporates|